DichromaticLB/wadu/README.md

 > Integer: 0000000000414243 vector: ABCABC Integer(8bit):43

-Expect all C operators for logc and arithmetic on integral values.
+Expect all C operators for logic and arithmetic with integral values.

 Integral type defaults to a 64 bit unsigned integer.